Wednesday, July 15, 2026

 We have funded Glioblastoma research across eight world-renowned cancer centers, supporting a diverse range of innovative projects.

 The Glioblastoma Research Organization is a 501(c)(3) nonprofit committed to advancing progress against one of the most aggressive and devastating brain tumors.
 Founded in 2018 from a deeply personal mission, the organization fuels cutting-edge research and impactful awareness initiatives that reach global audiences.
-To date, we’ve raised over 2.5 million dollars and fully funded thirteen research projects in partnership with top cancer institutions worldwide.
+To date, we’ve raised over 5.2 million dollars and fully funded seventeen research projects in partnership with top cancer institutions worldwide.
 Through bold science, powerful storytelling, and a growing community of advocates, we are accelerating breakthroughs and bringing hope to patients, families, and the medical field.

 Project Rocket is about giving clinicians a real-time window into the brain.
 This isn’t about theory or expensive imaging, but being able to look right at the bedside.
 With sonolucent implants and ultrasound, we’re exploring a low-cost, scalable way to tell the difference between tumor progression and pseudoprogression — something that’s critical, and often elusive, in GBM care.